Kawther-Ahmed/Kawther-Ahmed/README.md

 - 🏫 I'm a computer science graduate with a specialization in Business Intelligence from `ITI`, and I have `one year` of experience working remotely for `FCSC` (Federal Competitivness and Statistics Centre) in Dubai.
 I possess a strong passion for data.
 I am a Business Intelligence Developer with expertise in Python, advanced SQL, SQL BI, Qlik Sense, Power BI, and Tableau.
 I have many projects in data analysis and visualization, and I excel at data modeling, scripting, and developing insightful dashboards.

+- 🔭 I'm currently seeking a job opportunity as a BI Developer/Data Engineer.

-- 🌱 I am also a graduate of Data Analysis `Professional & Advanced` Nanodegrees from Udacity through the FWD initiative.
+- 🌱 I am a graduate of Data Analysis `Professional & Advanced` Nanodegrees from Udacity through the FWD initiative.

 - 🌱 I have `3+ years` of experience in `Python programming` and Software Engineering Additionally, I have extensive experience in advanced SQL, and SQL BI, with over 20 projects.

 - 🌱 I'm well-skilled in data analysis and reporting using Power BI, Tableau, and Qlik Sense.

-- 🔭 I'm currently seeking a job opportunity as a BI Developer/Data Engineer.

 - 🌱 I have completed more than ten courses from DataCamp in DWH, Oracle, Recursive Queries, and other topics.